ashton-reyes/2D-Java-Slime-Game/README.md

 You play as a mage-slime who must **survive waves of slimes** while dodging arrows and progressing through levels.
 This was my **first game project in Java**, and it taught me about object-oriented programming, graphics, and basic game loops.

-This is also my first GitHub repository so I've been experimenting with the many git commands as well as the functions of this application.
+This is also my first GitHub repository, so I've been experimenting with the various Git commands as well as the features of this application.

 ---